WestonThayer/Bloks/README.md

 ## Tutorial

-For a quick introduction to how Bloks works, download [BloksTutorial.ai](https://github.com/WestonThayer/Bloks/blob/master/sample-files/BloksTutorial.ai?raw=true).
-There are a few more [sample files](https://github.com/WestonThayer/Bloks/tree/master/sample-files) as well.
+For a quick introduction to how Bloks works, open `samples/BloksTutorial.ai`.